terraform-viettelidc/terraform-provider-vcloud/website/docs/guides/container_service_extension_4_x_install.html.markdown

 ### Upgrade the VCDKEConfig RDE (CSE Server configuration)

 With the new [RDE Types][rde_type] in place, you need to perform an upgrade of the existing `VCDKEConfig` [RDE][rde], which stores the CSE Server configuration.
-By using the v3.12.0 of the VCD Terraform Provider, you can do this update without forcing a replacement:
+By using the v3.12.0 of the VCLOUD Terraform Provider, you can do this update without forcing a replacement:

 ```hcl